jonnonz1/nz-statute-book/acts/public/2009/port-nicholson-block-taranaki-whanui-ki-te-upoko-o-te-ika-claims-settlement-act-2009.md

 **Sites vest in fee simple subject to conservation covenant**

 ### 49 Bed of Lake Kohangatera and Lake Kohangatera esplanade land
-(1) The reservation of the Lake Kohangatera esplanade land as a local purpose (esplanade) reserve subject to section 23 of the Reserves Act 1977 is revoked.
+(1) The reservation of the Lake Kohangatera esplanade land as a local purpose (esplanade) reserve subject to section 23 of the Reserves Act 1977is revoked.
 (2) The fee simple estate in the Lake Kohangatera esplanade land vests in the Crown as Crown land subject to the Land Act 1948.
 (3) The reservation of Lake Kohangatera as a government purpose reserve for wildlife management purposes subject to section 22 of the Reserves Act 1977 is revoked.
 (4) The fee simple estate in the bed of Lake Kohangatera and the Lake Kohangatera esplanade land vests in the trustees.